jamesob/jamesob.github.io/_posts/2017-04-11-leaving-segwit-on-the-table.md

 The [recent revelations re:
 ASICBOOST](http://www.coindesk.com/bitcoins-new-controversy-asicboost-allegations-explained/)
-provide a convincing (if not unproven) narrative on why people who are rational, intelligent, and savvy with the protocol would be ignoring (and in certain cases antagonizing) an otherwise net-positive change.
+provide a convincing (if not proven) narrative on why people who are rational, intelligent, and savvy with the protocol would be ignoring (and in certain cases antagonizing) an otherwise net-positive change.
 Unless I'm missing some technical aspect which would explain how SegWit activation locks in Core